EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 In EdgeNet each tenant owns a set of resources.
 This means tenants shares resources in a multi-tenant cluster. each tenant resource quota describes a set of resources to be added and removed from the access of the tenant.

 ### Subnamespace
-Subnamespace is a special type of namespace that allows users of a tenant to create an arbitrary amount of nested namespaces which allows the inheritance of RBAC and network policy configurations.
+Subnamespace is a special type of namespace that allows users of a tenant to create an arbitrary amount of nested namespaces.
+It allows the inheritance of RBAC and network policy configurations.

 ### Slice
 Slice describes the repartitioning of resources.
 A slice object claims certain types of resources such as memory, CPU or disk, or a node until the expiration.